varshiniramesh/guide-to-gnome-contribution/guide-to-gnome-contribution.md

 __Method 3: Use JHbuild and keep an isolated development environment in your daily-use computer__

 This method is suitable for those who would like to keep their development environment and regular use operating system on a single computer.
-JHbuild is essentially a few build scripts that bring source code and compile them in an orderly fashion.

 ## JHbuild & Set-up ##